 The Computer Center is located on the 1st floor of the Boyd Graduate Studies Building.
-Non-grant use by Plant Biology faculty and students should be cleared with Richard Hare and the department head.
+Non-grant use by Plant Biology faculty and students should be cleared with Richard Hard and the department head.

-The Georgia Electron Microscopy Lab is located in room 152 Barrow Hall.
-It is a University-wide facility designed to provide a variety of equipment.
+The Electron Microscopy Lab is located in room 152, Barrow Hall, is a University-wide facility designed to provide a variety of equipment.
 Equipment available includes two transmission electron microscopes (one with full tilting goniometer, STEM and x-ray detection capabilities), one scanning electron microscope (equipped to examine conventional or frozen specimens using either secondary or backscatter electrons and x-ray micro analysis), a laser scanning confocal microscope, a freeze-fracture device, microtomes, and other support equipment.
-Interested users should contact Beth Richardson at email@example.com.
+Interested users should contact Beth Richardson firstname.lastname@example.org

 Bioexpression & Fermentation Facility

-The Bioexpression & Fermentation Facility is located in the Life Sciences building.
+The Bioexpression & Fermentation Facility is located in the Life Sciences bldg.